frederic-perez/AmE-dictionary/data/dictionary.md

 __infusion__ _n_ :two::hammer: _Drug infusions._ _(vs drug injections)_
 __ingenious__
 __ingenuity__ _n_ :dart::two::astonished: __1__ Inventive skill or imagination; cleverness. __2__ An ingenious or imaginative contrivance. __3__ _(obsolete)_ Ingenuousness.
-__ingenuous__ _adj_ /in-JEN-yuh-wus/ Someone who shows innocent or childlike simplicity and candidness. _The ingenuous enthusiasm shown by several of the older campers was contagious, and soon everyone was excited about the project._
+__ingenuous__ _adj_ :two: /in-JEN-yuh-wus/ Someone who shows innocent or childlike simplicity and candidness.
+Lacking in cunning, guile, or worldliness. _Syn_ artless _The ingenuous enthusiasm shown by several of the older campers was contagious, and soon everyone was excited about the project._
 __inglenook__ _n_ :two: A nook or corner beside an open fireplace. _Syn_ chimney corner
 __ingot__ _n_ :three::hammer::pencil2: /ˈɪŋ gət/
 __ingrain__ _v_ :three: To fix deeply or indelibly, as in the mind.